Colleges & Departments

 - Department of Human Health and Nutritional Sciences

-The College of Management & Economics builds on Guelph's values and core mission, as well as emphasizing its strengths in management and leadership.
+The College of Business & Economics builds on Guelph's values and core mission, as well as emphasizing its strengths in management and leadership.

 Students in the College of Physical & Engineering Science develop advanced skills in qualitative and quantitative analysis - skills that can be applied to a wide variety of challenging careers.